paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 ```

 Registers a logger instance within the logging service.
 Only one logger instance can be registered at a time.
-The verbosity level passed to this function configures the logging service to that verbosity.
+The verbosity level passed to this function configures the logging service to use that verbosity level for informational messages.

 ##### Logging